housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

   <footer>Dan Abramov</footer>
 </blockquote>

-One of the main differences of Redux is that there is only a single store that actions are dispatched to directly.
+One of the main differences of Redux is that there is only a single store that actions are dispatched to directly, where in Flux, multiple stores can compute changes to the state.

+Furthermore, the dispatcher logic in Redux is classified